ethereum/remix-project/README.md

 ## Offline Usage

-The `gh-pages` branch always has the latest stable build of Browser-Solidity.
+The `gh-pages` branch always has the latest stable build of Remix.
 It also contains a ZIP file with the entire build.
 Download it to use offline.

 Note: it contains the latest release of Solidity available at the time of the packaging.
 No other compiler versions are supported.